 Does temperature change significantly in the time scale of the simulation?
 Are thermal effects important for analysis?
 Are the temperature dependences of the liquid properties important?

 As a rule, use Thermal Liquid blocks for fluid systems in which a single-phase liquid experiences significant temperature changes.
-For gaseous systems, use Pneumatic blocks instead.
+For gaseous systems, use Gas blocks instead.
 For isothermal liquid systems, use Hydraulic blocks.

 The suggested workflow for Thermal Liquid models includes four steps: